stevecrossin/What-Can-I-Cook-Android/README.md

 * Core user interface has been built and views tested for different devices.
 Log activity, intolerance activity has been created.
 CSV files for recipes, ingredients and intolerances is loaded into the database.
 Recipe results back end coding is partially complete.
 * All database tables have been coded and most core functionality is written. saved recipes activity exists but no functionality exists
+* Clearing of ingredients selected implementing and working

 Milestone 2 is complete, with Milestone 3 almost complete.
 Code is being written to save intolerances to a users settings, and algorithms are being written to match ingredients selected with recipes to provide appropriate matches.
 Login screen is being coded, which will also enable intolerances to be saved.